How to Write the Business Plan Marketing and Sales Section

 Most companies will share their experience that it’s far more cost-effective to retain and nurture a current customer versus the costs of engaging new customers.

-We know that creating your comprehensive investor-ready business plan can take time and is for many people, an excellent opportunity to reflect on their business goals and ensure they have identified their business niche.
-If at any point, you want an expert “second opinion” to review your business plan or financial forecasts?
+We know that creating your comprehensive investor-ready business plan can take time and is, for many people, an excellent opportunity to reflect on their business goals and ensure they have identified their business niche.
+Do you want an expert “second opinion” to review your business plan or financial forecasts at any point?
 Let’s talk!